-- o a variable-length field containing curve OID, formatted as follows - o a one-octet size of the following field; values 0 and 0xFF are reserved for future extensions - o octets representing curve OID, defined in section 11 - o MPI of EC point representing public key o MPI of an integer representing the secret key, which is a scalar of the EC point
+- o a variable-length field containing curve OID, formatted as follows - o a one-octet size of the following field; values 0 and 0xFF are reserved for future extensions - o octets representing curve OID, defined in section 11 - o MPI of EC point representing public key

-The following algorithm-specific packets are added to section 5.5.3.~~Secret-Key Packet Formats of [RFC4880] to support ECDH and ECDSA.
+The following algorithm-specific packets are added to section 5.5.3.
+Secret-Key Packet Formats of [RFC4880] to support ECDH and ECDSA.